 The same can be said for any type of rubbing on your head.
 Vigorous lathering in the shower, drying off with a towel, even a friendly noogie from a mate can break loose hairs and hasten your journey to a shiny head if you’re already predisposed to hair loss.

 It’s tempting to blame hair loss on something simple and easy to change.
-Truthfully, it would be great if hair loss was caused by hats.
+Truthfully, it would be great if hats caused hair loss.
 We could solve the problem by simply not wearing them.

 Unfortunately, it’s not that simple.
 We have a pretty good handle on the reasons men go bald, and it doesn’t have anything to do with hats.